Fee for service Directory

 “Connections: A Guide to Transition Planning” has been developed to help you – the parents of a child with a developmental disability in Toronto and Central East Region – as your child makes the transition from school life to adulthood.

-For a list of MCSS funded agencies providing Community Participation Supports http://www.dsotoronto.ca/agencies-list/
+For a list of MCCSS funded agencies providing Community Participation Supports https://www.dsontario.ca/funded-services